Blue Jeans

 “I’m sorry,” the clerk said.
 “That is our policy.
 A sales receipt must accompany each return or exchange.”

 All afternoon, Mom worried about how she was going to tell Jodi that she couldn’t exchange the jeans.
-Jodi came home from school, put her coat on the back of the kitchen chair and ran up to her room.
+Jodi came home from school, put her coat on the back of the kitchen chair, and ran up to her room.

 “My jeans!” she cried, running back down the stairs.
 “Mom, where are my jeans?”

-“I’m sorry baby,” Mom said sadly.
+“I’m sorry, baby,” Mom said sadly.
 “I couldn’t exchange them for you.”

 “Oh good!” exclaimed Jodi.
 “I want them now.
-Tracy does have a pair of them but, Billy, a boy in my class, says that he just loves those kind of jeans.
+Tracy does have a pair of them but, Billy, a boy in my class, says that he just loves those kinds of jeans.
 He says that they are really cool!”

 Moral of this Story: